LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/methods.md

   <td width="100%"><figcaption style="text-align: center;">3D reconstruction of
   a segmented neuron (blue mesh), with the corresponding LSD direction vectors.
   The orientation of the neuron is directly mapped to RGB space.
 If the neuron is moving in the Z direction, it is visualized as red.
-The Y direction (vertical) is mapped to green, and the X direction is mapped to blue.
+The Y direction is mapped to green, and the X direction is mapped to blue.
 Intermediate directions are mapped to intermediate colors.</figcaption></td>
   </tr></table>
 </div>